talon-one/TalonOne.cs/docs/ManagementApi.md

             var apiInstance = new ManagementApi(config);
-            var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 1000) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional) var sandbox = true;  // bool? | Indicates whether you are pointing to a sandbox or Live customer. (optional)  (default to false)
+            var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 1000) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional) var sandbox = true;  // bool? | Indicates whether you are pointing to a sandbox or live customer. (optional)  (default to false)

             try
             {
                 // List customer profiles
-                InlineResponse20025 result = apiInstance.GetCustomerProfiles(pageSize, skip, sandbox);
+                InlineResponse20024 result = apiInstance.GetCustomerProfiles(pageSize, skip, sandbox);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)